rsanchezmo/jaxer/README.md

 - Select input feature extractor format [resblocks, mlp, etc] ✔️
 - Create HP tuner ✔️
 - Add support for outputting discrete ranges instead of a distribution or the mean ✔️
-- Add support for multiple tickers dataset
+- Add support for multiple tickers dataset (to get more points)
 - Refactor the plotter code to be more general
+- Make logger as singleton

 ## Installation